alexbotkova/dockinspect/README.md

 # DockInspect

 **DockInspect** is a Python tool for analyzing and visualizing protein–ligand docking results.
-It provides command-line utilities and visualization features built on top of PyMOL and FreeSASA.
+It provides command-line utilities and visualization features built on top of PyMOL, RDKit and FreeSASA.

 ---